cc-archive/open-ledger/README.md

 ### Web app prototype

-The web application `openledger` is a simple Python/Flask application which passes through requests to partner APIs.
-API keys are stored outside of the repo in `openledger/instance/config`.
-See `openledger/config.example` for a snapshot of the current expected values.
+The web application `openledger` is a simple Python/Django application which passes through requests to partner APIs.
+API keys are stored outside of the repo in environment variables or a local file.
+See `openledger/local.py.example` for a snapshot of the current expected values.

 This prototype is expected to grow to include works drawn directly from the